squid-cache/squid-cache.github.io/Features/HotConf/Discussion.rst

 My model is one where the object with API methods is either inherited or templated from a master/shared object which provides the basic tokenizing methods.
 Similar to Robs earlier attempt at a parser, but without the call nesting going outside the currently parsing object. (yes, I must make exception for ACL list already since they are tacked on the end of many things, but after much browsing of the config I see no others)

 The parser is tightly wound with hot-conf since hot-conf is a desirable and planned effect of the parsing design.
 Not the other way around.
-This is needed to RefCount the objects shared between old conf and new conf.
+This is needed to !RefCount the objects shared between old conf and new conf.
 Parser controls and uses both current and future dumb::Config to determine what goes into future (a !RefCounted clone of the current or a new allocation).
 Indeed Parser controls whether there is a future object or if its editing current on the spot (think err directory locations, size limits, and other state-agnostic settings).

 -- AmosJeffries <<DateTime(2009-04-10T01:58:00-1200)>>